 Tip: If the validator says your feed is valid, it may suggest other improvements you can make to your feed.
 As long as your feed is valid, these improvements aren't necessary for connecting the feed to the RSS service.

 Different page types have different properties, which can affect how their content looks when pulled from an RSS feed.
 For example, Gallery Page RSS feeds don't include metadata such as titles and descriptions.
-Some third-party products may have trouble with feeds for content that isn't date-stamped, such as Album, Products, and Gallery feeds.
+Some third-party products may have trouble with feeds for content that isn't date-stamped, such as Store, Album, and Gallery feeds.

 If an Events Pages is set to Calendar display, its RSS feed will only pull events for the current month.
 Set it to List view to enable the RSS feed to pull all upcoming events.